 LASIK Houston – Serving patients seeking LASIK eye surgery in Houston and the surrounding area

-Dr. Wade and Dr. Mayo, of The Eye Center of Texas, are dedicated to high-quality patient care, advanced surgical expertise, and outstanding results.
-Both doctors have a reputation for excellence in LASIK, PRK and bladeless laser cataract surgery.
+Eye Center of Texas is dedicated to high-quality patient care, advanced surgical expertise, outstanding results and has a reputation for excellence in LASIK, PRK, EVO ICL, and bladeless laser cataract surgery.

-To schedule a consultation with Dr. Wade or Dr. Mayo and learn more about your vision correction options, please contact Eye Center of Texas by calling (866) 685-9564 today.
+To schedule a consultation and learn more about your vision correction options, please contact Eye Center of Texas at (713) 797-1515.

 More About LASIK Vision Correction at Eye Center of Texas